 You did an art project that is very detailed and took a long time.
 You're showing the art to a friend, and they are amazed by it.
-You want to express how long it took and how much work you put into it.
-You say:
+You want to express how long it took and how much work you put into it, so you say this.

 It took a lot of patience.